Food is Medicine Community Action Plan

 Food affects our physical and emotional health.
 In the US, there is a growing conversation about how best to involve food in our health care as a potent healing or preventative intervention.
-The phrase Food Is Medicine (FIM) has become shorthand for a set of practices involving the intentional application of food to prevent, manage, treat, or reverse disease.
-FIM is a trending phrase, but there is a meaningful history of FIM work by communities.
+The phrase Food is Medicine (FIM) has become shorthand for a set of practices involving the intentional application of food to prevent, manage, treat, or reverse disease.
+Food is Medicine is a trending phrase, but there is a meaningful history of Food is Medicine work by communities.
 For many years, communities have developed and implemented innovative initiatives to provide healthy meals and groceries to people experiencing health challenges.
-These initiatives’ successes have led health care systems, payors, and policymakers to look for ways to scale FIM to serve more people.
-Increased interest (and the potential for increased investment) has created a FIM implementation landscape where community-engaged initiatives share space with large established businesses and new technology-based companies.
-In many cases, community-engaged initiatives anticipate competing for FIM dollars earmarked to serve the same communities that these initiatives are already serving.
-The guide you are reading exists to remind readers of the broad range of community-based organizations and community champions working in FIM, to highlight the valuable contributions they make, and to explore why and how funding can flow to them.
+These initiatives’ successes have led health care systems, payors, and policymakers to look for ways to scale Food is Medicine to serve more people.
+Increased interest (and the potential for increased investment) has created a Food is Medicine implementation landscape where community-engaged initiatives share space with large established businesses and new technology-based companies.
+In many cases, community-engaged initiatives anticipate competing for Food is Medicine dollars earmarked to serve the same communities that these initiatives are already serving.
+The guide you are reading exists to remind readers of the broad range of community-based organizations and community champions working in Food is Medicine, to highlight the valuable contributions they make, and to explore why and how funding can flow to them.

 People in the United States eat a lot of unhealthy food.
 If there were such a thing as the average diet for an average person in the US, the diet would include many ultraprocessed foods and fall well short of doctors’ and scientists’ recommendations.
 At the same time, many people in the US worry about their households’ ability to afford enough food.
 Around 13% of US households in 2023 reported food insecurity at some point in the last year–meaning they had difficulty providing enough food for the household due to a lack of resources.
 Many of the people reporting food insecurity–and others who did not report food insecurity–would also meet the criteria for nutrition insecurity.
 People experiencing nutrition insecurity have difficulty consistently accessing affordable foods that promote health and prevent (or treat) disease.

 Food is Medicine (FIM) has become an umbrella term for food-based approaches to address specific health needs.
-FIM encompasses several categories of interventions, including medically tailored meals, medically tailored groceries, and produce prescriptions.
-Because FIM interventions are prescribed to improve the health of people with specific health conditions, they are different from–but complementary to–food and nutrition assistance programs like the Supplemental Nutrition Assistance Program (SNAP) and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+Food is Medicine encompasses several categories of interventions, including medically tailored meals, medically tailored groceries, and produce prescriptions.
+Because Food is Medicine interventions are prescribed to improve the health of people with specific health conditions, they are different from–but complementary to–food and nutrition assistance programs like the Supplemental Nutrition Assistance Program (SNAP) and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

-FIM approaches show strong evidence of effectiveness, particularly for improving participants’ diet quality and food security.
-Likewise, FIM approaches have shown strong evidence of effectiveness in improving clinical indicators like HbA1c and blood pressure.
-In addition, in simulations and in practice, FIM approaches have shown potential for lowering the cost of health care over time.
-(For a deep dive summary of the state of peer-reviewed FIM research through 2024, see Food & Society at the Aspen Institute's Food Is Medicine Research Action Plan).
+Food is Medicine approaches show strong evidence of effectiveness, particularly for improving participants’ diet quality and food security.
+Likewise, Food is Medicine approaches have shown strong evidence of effectiveness in improving clinical indicators like HbA1c and blood pressure.
+In addition, in simulations and in practice, Food is Medicine approaches have shown potential for lowering the cost of health care over time.
+(For a deep dive summary of the state of peer-reviewed Food is Medicine research through 2024, see Food & Society at the Aspen Institute's Food Is Medicine Research Action Plan).

-The current evidence base highlights FIM’s promise of improved health to participants, lowered costs of chronic disease management to society, and economic benefits to producers and distributors of healthy foods.
-However, the general public–including health care workers–is not yet familiar with FIM.
-A 2025 public opinion survey showed that awareness of FIM is relatively low among the US public (13% had heard of FIM) and among health care workers (32% had heard of FIM).
-However, when survey respondents were provided with an explanation of what FIM is, more than 80% of the general public believed FIM could improve health in the US.
+The current evidence base highlights Food is Medicine's promise of improved health to participants, lowered costs of chronic disease management to society, and economic benefits to producers and distributors of healthy foods.
+However, the general public–including health care workers–is not yet familiar with Food is Medicine.
+A 2025 public opinion survey showed that awareness of Food is Medicine is relatively low among the US public (13% had heard of Food is Medicine) and among health care workers (32% had heard of Food is Medicine).
+However, when survey respondents were provided with an explanation of what Food is Medicine is, more than 80% of the general public believed Food is Medicine could improve health in the US.
 This belief was shared across political affiliations by more than 80% of Democrats and more than 80% of Republicans.
-Likewise, when health care workers learned about FIM, more than 80% were enthusiastic about recommending it.
-These survey results suggest that now is the time to plan for how–and where–FIM is going to grow.
+Likewise, when health care workers learned about Food is Medicine, more than 80% were enthusiastic about recommending it.
+These survey results suggest that now is the time to plan for how–and where–Food is Medicine is going to grow.

 About Food & Society